-Lovett Dental Jersey Village offers pediatric dentistry specialists with training on how to deal with children and their unique dental needs.
+Lovett Dental Jersey Village offers pediatric dentistry specialists training on how to deal with children and their unique dental needs.
 During a regular visit, the dentist will:

-- Do an exam looking for decay
+- Perform an exam looking for decay

 - Assess the health of your child’s teeth, gums, and jaw

 - Do teeth cleanings and treatment when necessary

 Your child needs to learn at a young age that going to the dentist is nothing to fear.
 Lovett Dental Jersey Village is a family dentistry, which means parents can see the dentist in the same place.
 That will help reassure them that everything is okay.

 As your child gets older, they may need to see a specialist like an orthodontist.
 Since Lovett Dental Jersey Village is a multispecialty practice, you have access to everything you need under one roof, including an orthodontist, a periodontist, a maxillofacial surgeon, and an endodontist.

 Book an Appointment for Your Child with Lovett Dental Jersey Village